-Olympus E-M10 II versus Panasonic LX100
+Olympus E-M10 II vs Panasonic LX100

-The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in August 2015 and September 2014.
+The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in August 2015 and September 2014.
 The E-M10 II is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 12.7 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (24 percent) than the Olympus E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the LX100 are weather-sealed.